-While the strong flavour and overwhelming aroma of onions makes them massively popular in dishes worldwide, they’re not exactly the most simple or neutral of foodstuffs to deal with.
+While the strong flavor and overwhelming aroma of onions make them massively popular in dishes worldwide, they’re not exactly the most simple or neutral of foodstuffs to deal with.

 While many dog owners are looking to supplement their pets’ diets with some extra fruit and vegetables, this is one option to avoid.